-My first foray into Oaxacan food came during a brief visit, part of a two-week tour of Mexico to promote G Adventures.
+My first foray into Oaxacan cuisine came during a two-week tour of Mexico.

-Years later, I returned for a two-month stay, along with a group of friends and fellow bloggers.
+Three years later, I returned for a two-month stay with a group of friends and bloggers.
+The search for the best food in the city of Oaxaca continued.

-During that second visit to Oaxaca, I gained a greater appreciation for the street food and markets, which I'll cover in a separate story.
-Here, we'll look at the best fine dining options.
+During my second visit, I gained a greater appreciation for street food and markets.
+However, we'll look at the best places for fine dining here.

 Oaxaca's Best Fine Dining